 Gaskets seal the connection of the manifold to the engine and to other joints.
 A cracked or loose manifold or a leaking or damaged gasket can allow dangerous gases to enter the passenger compartment of a vehicle.
 One of these gases is carbon monoxide, which is colorless, odorless, and deadly.
-For this reason, it is important Des Moines residents keep their exhaust system in good repair.
+For this reason, it is important for Des Moines residents to keep their exhaust systems in good repair.
 The pipes that connect the various parts of the exhaust system can rust or be damaged by rocks or other road debris.
 Such damage can cause dangerous gases to leak into the air.

 Now, let’s address the environmental issues for our Des Moines community.
 Exhaust gas contains a number of pollutants and particulates.
-The catalytic converter scrubs some of those harmful substances.
-And diesel vehicles have systems to deal with soot.
+The catalytic converter scrubs some of those harmful substances, and diesel vehicles have systems to deal with soot.

 Catalytic converters eventually wear out and need to be replaced.
-They’re expensive so you want to help them last as long as possible by keeping the fuel system clean and replacing your air filter.
+They’re expensive, so you want to help them last as long as possible by keeping the fuel system clean and replacing your air filter.
 These components need to be tested for function with an emissions test from time to time.

 Oxygen sensors in the exhaust pipe monitor the oxygen content of the exhaust.
-This helps the vehicle engine’s computer keep the fuel-to-air mixture at optimal levels.
+This helps the engine’s computer keep the fuel-to-air mixture at optimal levels.